remult/remult/docs/tutorials/angular/README.md

 The Angular app created in this tutorial is intended to be served from the same domain as its API.
 However, for development, the API server will be listening on `http://localhost:3002`, while the Angular dev server is served from the default `http://localhost:4200`.

-We'll use the [proxy](https://angular.io/guide/build#proxying-to-a-backend-server) feature of angular dev server to divert all calls for `http://localhost:4200/api` to our dev API server.
+We'll use the [proxy](https://angular.io/guide/build#proxying-to-a-backend-server) feature of Angular dev server to divert all calls for `http://localhost:4200/api` to our dev API server.

 Create a file `proxy.conf.json` in the root folder, with the following contents: